Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Related Works

 At this point, once both main fields tackled in this work have been introduced, Time Series Ordinal Classification (TSOC) can be defined.
 TSOC consists in the application of ordinal classifiers to ordinal time series problems, in such a way that the ordinal classifiers are able to consider and exploit the ordinal information present in the label space.
 TSOC is a recently established field only covered by a small set of conference papers \cite{shapelets,tsoc_2,tsoc_1}.
 The first two works have proposed an ordinal shapelet transformer in which the ordinal information of the data is exploited in two ways: 1) by introducing a novel shapelet quality measure in which ordinal information is taken into account, and 2) by using an ordinal classifier instead of a nominal one, specifically the Proportional Odds Model (POM) \cite{pom} and SVORIM \cite{svm_3} have been tested as final classifiers.
 Results have demonstrated that ordinal approaches significantly outperform nominal TSC approaches.
-Later, in \cite{tsoc_1}, the effect of using different $L_p$ norms for the computation of the shapelet quality has been studied, concluding that the best p-norm value is $p = 1.9$ for the proposed experiments.
+Later, in \cite{tsoc_1}, the effect of using different $L_p$ norms for the computation of the shapelet quality has been studied.
 As can be seen, TSOC has room for significant improvement.